 Classes will meet each day from approximately 6:00 a.m. to 5:00 p.m.
-Each class will be divided into two parts with one half of the students in the classroom and the other half on the range and road at alternate times.

-\ Curriculum is subject to change without notice and may include independent study.
+Class time is made up of a combination of classroom (theory) lessons and behind-the-wheel training on the ASU-Newport skills range and over-the-road. \ Curriculum is subject to change without notice and may include independent study.